munificent/craftinginterpreters/book/functions.md

 and the inner `while` loop parses parameters as long as we find commas to separate them.
 The result is the list of tokens for each parameter's name.

-Just like we do with arguments at function calls, we validate at parse time that you don't exceed the maximum number of parameters a function is allowed to have.
+Just like we do with arguments to function calls, we validate at parse time that you don't exceed the maximum number of parameters a function is allowed to have.

-Finally, we parse the body and wrap it all up in a function node:
+Finally, we parse the body and wrap it all up in a function node.

 ^code parse-body (1 before, 1 after)

 Note that we consume the `{` at the beginning of the body <span name="curly">here</span> before calling `block()`.
-That's because `block()` assumes that token has already been matched.
+That's because `block()` assumes the brace token has already been matched.
 Consuming it here lets us report a more precise error message if the `{` isn't found since we know it's in the context of a function declaration.

 ## Function Objects